Arthelon/HypeMeUp.js/README.md

     + Stops the animation when timeout (in ms) is reached.
 Loops forever if below 0 *(default: -1)*
 - slide (Boolean)
     + Slides to random location if true *(default: true)*
+- audio (String)
+    + URL for audio file to play during animation